Calm down and carry on! (phrasal verbs)

 CATEGORIES

-This lesson includes a task where students match phrasal verbs from specific categories to phrases that complete them (e.g. get on well with a neighbour, deal with a problem and fix it, etc.).
+This worksheet includes a task where students match phrasal verbs from specific categories to phrases that complete them (e.g. get on well with a neighbour, deal with a problem and fix it, etc.).
 After that, they create sentences (two truths and a lie about themselves) in each category to practise phrasal verbs.
 Students also invite others to ask them follow-up questions to guess which one is a lie

 STORYTELLING